tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 Basically, the pipelining algorithm works as follows:

 1. When the download starts, we send a series of `request` messages to the remote peer.
 The number of sent messages defines the request queue length.
-2. Next we start waiting for `piece` messages from the peer.
+2. Next, we start waiting for `piece` messages from the peer.
 When a `piece` message is received, we issue the next `request` message.
 3. We repeat the step #2 in the loop until we receive all blocks.

 Also, we'd like the request pipeline to work across the piece boundaries.
 That means that once we've finished sending requests for the current piece, we immediately pick the next one and start requesting its blocks.
 In the first version, we'll just order the pieces by their indexes.